Shqlom/Home-Network-Analyser-using-OpenAI-/README.md

 # Home-Network-Analyser-using-OpenAI-
-A simple tool that can be used to monitor and control the devices connected to the device's personal hotspot.
+A simple tool that can be used to monitor and analyse ingress and egress traffic using OpenAI to flag/block malicious and suspicious traffic